-As an endnote, we would like to highlight the uneasy relationships between theorizing and observed behavior in bargaining experiments in particular and in economics in general.
+An uneasy relationship exists between theorizing and observed behavior in bargaining experiments, in particular, and in economics, in general.
 On this point, Ariel Rubinstein interestingly opined that (bargaining) theory should not even be presumed to be about predicting behavior.
-In a commentary on Binmore et al. (2007) (which appears at the end of that paper), and in his 2004 Presidential Address to the Econometric Society (Rubinstein 2006), Rubinstein suggested that economic models should be treated as "fables" where the storyteller draws a parallel to a situation in real life and has some moral he wishes to impart to the reader.
-"Being something between fantasy and reality, a fable is free of extraneous details and annoying diversions" (Binmore et al. 2007).
+In a commentary on Binmore et al. (2007), which appears at the end of that paper, and in his 2004 presidential address to the Econometric Society (Rubinstein, 2006), Rubinstein suggested that economic models should be treated as "fables" in which the storyteller draws a parallel to a situation in real life and has some moral he wishes to impart to the reader.
+"Being something between fantasy and reality, a fable is free of extraneous details and annoying diversions" (Binmore et al., 2007).
 However, a fable is effective as an education tool (as opposed to sheer entertainment) if the listener can easily draw the parallels to reality and feels that the fable's message provides sound advice or a relevant argument that can be used in the real world.
-Further, Rubinstein commented that he has "never thought that the alternating offers model (or any other model in economic theory for that matter) is meant to have any predictive power" (Binmore et al. 2007).
+Further, Rubinstein commented that he has "never thought that the alternating offers model (or any other model in economic theory for that matter) is meant to have any predictive power" (Binmore et al., 2007).

-We will not pursue this line of reasoning any further, but rather turn the table and ask what a known fable tells us about the economic inquiry that is supposed to be relevant to it.
-To draw an analogy, we refer here to two characters from the The Little Prince by Antoine de Saint-Exupéry: the Geographer and the King.
-The Geographer spends all of his time making maps, but never leaves his desk to examine anywhere (even his own planet) to find out if his maps are consistent with reality.
-According to the Geographer, reality check is the job of the explorer, but the Geographer does not trust the explorer and would doubt any report indicating inconsistencies between his maps and reality.
+Yet what a known fable tells us about the economic inquiry that is supposed to be relevant to it?
+To draw an analogy, we refer to two characters from The Little Prince by Antoine de Saint-Exupéry: the Geographer and the King.
+The Geographer spends all of his time making maps but never leaves his desk to examine anywhere (even his own planet) to find out if his maps are consistent with reality.
+According to the Geographer, checking reality is the job of the explorer, but the Geographer does not trust the explorer and would doubt any report indicating inconsistencies between his maps and reality.
 To those who are familiar with the history of experimental economics, the Geographer is a well-known stock character from days past.
-However, economics has moved forward and several Nobel prizes later the Geographer breed is an endangered species.
-All top economic journals are now routinely publishing experimental papers and theorists compete to propose models that explain behavioral regularities.
+However, economics has moved forward, and several Nobel Prizes later, the Geographer breed is an endangered species.
+All top economic journals are now routinely publishing experimental papers, and theorists compete to propose models that explain behavioral regularities.

 The second character of interest is the King.
-The King "controls" the stars, but only by ordering them to do what they would do anyway.
+The King "controls" the stars but only by ordering them to do what they would do anyway.
 He then relates this to his human subjects and suggests that it is the citizens' duty to obey, but only if the king's demands are reasonable.
-Surely, this should resonate well with any experimentalist who has tested a theory that produces "absurd" conclusions that do seem to square with intuitive understanding of human behavior.
-It is precisely a major message of this chapter that, to a great extent, game theory is a "King" in that it can successfully predict human behavior only when the theory is not too far from being "reasonable" to subjects from the subjects' perspectives regarding the norm of behavior in an empirical setting of the model.
-What saves theory from obviousness is that "reasonable" in this sense can be a very complex concept that is not devoid of strategic considerations.
-In fact it is often dictated by strategic considerations, as human subjects attempt to rationalize/reconcile their self-interest with socially acceptable behavior while trying to learn about the strategic environment they are in through experience.
+This should resonate well with any experimentalist who has tested a theory that produces "absurd" conclusions that do seem to square with an intuitive understanding of human behavior.
+To a great extent, game theory is like the King in that it can successfully predict human behavior only when the theory is not too far from being "reasonable" to subjects from their perspectives in regard to the norm of behavior in an empirical setting of the model.
+What saves theory from obviousness is that "reasonable," in this sense, can be a complex concept that is not devoid of strategic considerations.
+It is often dictated by strategic considerations, as human subjects attempt to rationalize and reconcile their self-interest with socially acceptable behavior while trying to learn about the strategic environment they are in through experience.
 As such, gamesmanship and ideas of fairness are intertwined and inseparable in human bargaining behavior.